FaisalHawlader/LuxDrive-Dataset/README.md

 ## Downloads
-To access the complete dataset, please use the following link:
+To access the sample dataset (the complete dataset will be shared in the final version of the paper), please use the following link:
 - [Download the Dataset (15 GB)](https://uniluxembourg-my.sharepoint.com/:f:/g/personal/faisal_hawlader_uni_lu/EtgbAapM4zlHi8M9PD4eHesBgKmuf9nr3jSDB6NIX9G17Q?e=iYGFt9).

 If you encounter any issues or have questions, please feel free to get in touch by sending an email to faisal.hawlader@uni.lu.
 We'll be happy to assist you!